ShreekaraKedlaya/DVWA-report/README.md

 <img width="732" height="293" alt="image" src="https://github.com/user-attachments/assets/6eb8a66d-32e8-4093-99f8-7dcb47ad5ff7" />

 Both the ping output and the result of `whoami` appeared on the page.
-The server was running as `www-data` — meaning an attacker at this point has read access to everything the web server can touch.
+The server was running as `www-data`, confirming the injection worked and an attacker would have read access to all web server files.

-I pushed a bit further just to confirm the scope:
+I tested a few more commands to confirm the scope:

 ```bash
 127.0.0.1 && id
 127.0.0.1 && ls /
 ```

-Both returned system information without any issues.
+All of them executed successfully and returned system information directly on the page.

 ---

 ## Source Code Analysis

+DVWA provides a View Source option which showed exactly why this worked:

 ```php
 $target = $_REQUEST['ip'];
 $cmd = shell_exec('ping -c 4 ' . $target);
 ```

-That's it.
-User input goes straight into `shell_exec()` with zero validation.
-The shell sees the full string including whatever operators you append, and executes accordingly.
-There's nothing to bypass here because there's nothing in the way.
+The user input is taken directly from the request and concatenated into a shell command with zero validation.
+The shell interprets `&&` as a command separator, so whatever comes after it runs as a separate command.
+There is nothing to bypass here because there is nothing blocking it.

 ---

 ## Impact

-In a real application this would be critical.
-From here an attacker could:
+If this vulnerability existed in a real application, an attacker could:

-- Read sensitive files including configs and credentials
+- Access sensitive files including config files and credentials
-- Map the internal network
+- Gather server and user information
 - Download and execute malicious payloads
-- Move laterally if other services are accessible
+- Move laterally to other services on the network
-- Establish persistence
+- Establish persistence on the server

-The `www-data` context limits privilege escalation directly, but it's often enough to find credentials stored in web application config files that open doors elsewhere.
+The `www-data` context limits direct privilege escalation but credentials found in web application config files could open further doors.

 ---

 ## Remediation

-- Validate input strictly — only accept strings matching a valid IP format
+- Only accept input that matches a valid IP address format
-- Never pass raw user input to `shell_exec()`, `exec()`, or `system()`
+- Never pass raw user input into `shell_exec()`, `exec()`, or `system()`
-- Use `escapeshellarg()` if shell execution genuinely can't be avoided
+- Use `escapeshellarg()` if shell execution cannot be avoided
-- Apply least privilege — the web server process shouldn't run with more permissions than it needs
+- Run the web application with minimal privileges

 ---
 ---